NZGL/shiny_cuffdiff/README.md

 Put simply, <br />
 ..if you just want to try the code out but don't want to contribute to the code, clone the <b>master</b> branch <br />
-..if you want to contribute to the code, clone the <b>develop</b> branch <br />
+..if you want to contribute to the code, clone the <b>develop</b> branch <br />, and please read the above post.

-<b>Users:</b>Please note that, while this code is usable and may already be helpful when interrogating your gene expression results, it is a project at an early stage of development and there is a lot of error handling and code optimisation to be done.
+<b>Users:</b> Please note that, while this code is usable and may already be helpful when interrogating your gene expression results, it is a project at an early stage of development and there is a lot of error handling and code optimisation to be done.

-<b>Contributors:</b>

-Welcome and thanks!
+<b>Contributors:</b> Welcome and thanks!
 Please take the time to read the current issues list, and feel free to create new issues or suggestions for improvements.

 <b>Requirements (tested on these versions)</b>